lambda-dom/weidu_library/weidu_library/docs/libraries/spell_symbols.md

 note(s):
 * Unless explicitly said otherwise, all functions in this section are patching functions for `spell.ids`.

+`alias_spell_symbol STR_VAR symbol aliased`

+This function changes `symbol` to reference the same spell resource of `aliased`.
+The function fails if either `symbol` or `aliased` do not exist in `spell.ids`.

+note(s):
+* This function explicitly breaks the injectivity rule, so it is wise to subsequently change `aliased` to something else.

 `replace_spell_symbol STR_VAR new old`

 Replaces spell symbol `old` with `new`.
 The function FAIL's if either `old` is not present in `spell.ids` or `new` is.
 The underlying spell resource is left untouched.

 note(s):
 * This function makes the `old` spell symbol unavailable so any code that relies on its existence will fail.

-`alias_spell_symbol STR_VAR new old`

-This function changes `new` symbol to reference the same spell resource of `old`.
-The function fails if either `old` or `new` do not exist.

-note(s):
-* This function explicitly breaks the injectivity rule, so it is wise to subsequently change `old` to something else.

 `deprecate_spell_symbol STR_VAR symbol`